elcritch/wiki_for_nerves_docs/uart_faqs.md

 However, this can cause weird issues with your computer if your device's power and your computer power have different grounds.
 They can form [ground loops](https://duet3d.dozuki.com/Wiki/USB_ground_loops).

-My preference therefore is to use another SBC system with a standard debian image as an intermediate and connect to that via wifi/ethernet.
+My preference therefore is to use another SBC system with a standard debian image as an intermediate and connect to that via wifi/ethernet (not over it's USB cable).
 This helps prevents damage to your main computer.
+This is similar to a using a RPi to connect to an Arduino like [Rpi<->Arduino](https://circuitdigest.com/microcontroller-projects/arduino-raspberry-pi-interfacing) but can also be used to connect RPi0w<->Rpi similar.

 ## Debugging UART Ports